clnhll/guidetobasejumps/README.md

 ###Creating a new directive
-Do you remember custom directives from the shaping up with angular course? you can also make a custom directive!
+Do you remember custom directives from the shaping up with angular course?
+You can also make a custom directive!

 	>> yo angular-fullstack:directive newdirective